Azure/aad-pod-identity/website/content/en/docs/Configure/deploy_aad_pod_dedicated_sp.md

 ---
-title: "Deploy AAD Pod Identity with a Dedicated Service Principle"
+title: "Deploy AAD Pod Identity with a Dedicated Service Principal"
-linkTitle: "Deploy AAD Pod Identity with a Dedicated Service Principle"
+linkTitle: "Deploy AAD Pod Identity with a Dedicated Service Principal"
 weight: 2
 description: >
   To enable user to use a separate service principal (aad-pod-identity admin service principal) other than the cluster service princial and to move away from /etc/kubernetes/azure.json.